Introduction

 Google Authenticator allows users to sync their codes across devices using a Google Account.
 Google Authenticator codes can be synchronized across all devices by signing in to your Google Account.

 You can transfer accounts between devices using a QR code.
 This method lets you switch your authenticator codes to a new device easily.
+When setting up Google Authenticator, it is crucial to save a backup key or recovery codes in a secure place.
+If you never enabled backups or saved recovery codes, you may need to contact each service individually to regain access if you lose your device.
 To restore codes on another device, you will need the secret key or a backup, so it is important to securely save this information.
 You can use Google Authenticator without a Google Account, but syncing features will not be available.

 Google Authenticator has a feature called Privacy Screen that requires a verification before accessing the app.
 You can turn on Privacy Screen in Google Authenticator for additional protection.